The Sims 3: Ports

-Smartphone

-A now discontinued version of The Sims 3 was released on iOS, Android, Bada, Symbian, BlackBerry OS and Windows Phone on June 2, 2009.
-The iPhone game works similar to that of the PC version.
+Mobile

+The Sims 3 was also released on mobile platforms in two different versions concurrently with the PC release in June 2009.
+The touch-operated, 3D mobile version of The Sims 3 was first released for iOS (iPhone and iPod Touch), and works similar to that of the PC version.
+This version was later in 2010 also released for Android, Bada, Symbian (as The Sims 3 HD), Palm webOS and Windows Phone (October 15).
+A cursor-based, 2D mobile version of The Sims 3 with isometric graphics, was released for the Java (J2ME) platform.
+This version was also released on N-Gage 2.0 on July 14 of the same year, on BlackBerry App World and Windows Mobile in November that year.

 In Create-a-Sim, instead of Lifetime Wishes, there are personas.
 Personas decide which lifetime wishes your sim will have, as a persona is the largest factor in a Sim's personality.
 Sims start out with a small house.
 The house can be expanded every five sim days if the player can afford it.
 There are four careers in the town: biology, politics, business, and culinary.
 As in the PC version, Sims can also learn skills.
 There are nearly 75 wishes in the game.
 When all of them are fulfilled, Sims unlock the criminal career and have the ability to purchase a car.
 In some events, such as appliances breaking down, the player must play a minigame to solve or do the action.
-The game was updated on November 30, 2010, to add support for the Retina display of newer devices.

-A standalone expansion pack for the iOS version, World Adventures, was released on April 2, 2010.
-World Adventures adds tombs, new challenges, personas, and careers, new places to explore (Egypt, China and France), clothes and new furniture.
-A second standalone expansion pack, Ambitions, was released on September 16, 2010.
-Ambitions added new skills (firefighting, painting, parenting and sports), new community buildings, and the ability to have children.
 On November 6, 2009, EA announced the release of a vampire theme pack for the iPhone.
 The pack included Live it or Wear it Sets with Vampires and Werewolves, Castle and Campus Life themes.
 "Live it" sets contain car, furniture, decoration, wallpaper, and flooring.
 "Wear it" sets contain clothing, new CAS options, and hair styles.

+A number of standalone expansion packs have been released for the mobile version of the game.
+The first was World Adventures, released in February 2010 for Java and April 2, 2010, for iPhone.
+World Adventures adds tombs, new challenges, personas, and careers, new places to explore (China, Egypt and France), clothes and new furniture.
+A second standalone expansion pack, Ambitions, was released on September 16, 2010.
+Ambitions added new skills (firefighting, painting, parenting and sports), new community buildings, and the ability to have children.
+The Supernatural expansion pack was released for the Java version in 2012 which is based around magical and gothic themes.
+Finally was the Winter Edition expansion pack released for Java.